thediveo/whalewatcher/README.md

 This project comes with comprehensive unit tests, including (limited) mocking of Docker clients to the small extend required for whale watching.

+One important note: do not run tests for multiple packages in parallel. `make test` covers that, but in case you run `go test` yourself, please don't forget `-p 1` when testing multiple packages in one, _erm_, go.

 ## Copyright and License

 Copyright 2021 Harald Albrecht, licensed under the Apache License, Version 2.0.